golang/protobuf/README.md

   rightmost slash is ignored.
 - `plugins=plugin1+plugin2` - specifies the list of sub-plugins to
   load.
 The only plugin in this repo is `grpc`.
+- `package_comments=false` - will disable package comments in the generated go files
 - `Mfoo/bar.proto=quux/shme` - declares that foo/bar.proto is
   associated with Go package quux/shme.
 This is subject to the import_prefix parameter.